Skip to main content

 Common mistakes when building a website

-Ignoring Joomla Core Updates
+Ignoring Joomla core updates

 Ignoring extension updates

 Just like the core Joomla update, you should also check that all Joomla or WordPress extensions are still up-to-date.
-Hackers are always looking for ways to gain access to your website, and an easy target are websites with extensions that are not properly maintained.
+Hackers are always looking for ways to gain access to your website and an easy target are websites with extensions that are not properly maintained.
 However, the good news is that many extension developers keep checking everything and release updates from time to time.
-This way, you not only get new features but also better extension security.
+This way, you not only get new features, but also better extension security.

 Try out extensions on a live or development environment